African Art and Cultural showcase 4th – 29th Sept

 Creative Innovation Centre CIC, Memorial Hall, Paul Street, Taunton, Somerset, TA1 3PF, is conveniently located in Taunton Town Cente with a multi-storey car park just metres away and another single storey car park just 2 minutes away.
 Marks & Spencer’s car park is next door to us but can get busy.
 We have our own cafe bar and sell refreshments to help support fund raising for our Community Interest Company.

-- African Art and Cultural showcase 4th - 29th Sept
+- Live Music: Helele.
+Part of the African Art and Cultural showcase Preview

 September 4, 2018 - September 29, 2018